job963/oxProbs/README.md

 # oxProbs

-oxProbs analyze the data of an OXID eShop for finding problems
+oxProbs analyze the data of an OXID eShop for finding problems.
 ![no stock report](/docs/img/nostock.jpg)

+With oxProbs you can find
 * Articles
    * without a stock
    * without a price (buy and sales)